austin-1/recipes/sauces-seasonings/README.md

 This Apple Orange Cranberry Sauce blends the tartness of cranberries with the sweetness of apples and the citrusy zing of orange, creating a flavorful and festive accompaniment perfect for holiday meals.

 ### [Olive Tapenade](olive-tapenade.adoc)
-For a quick and versatile appetizer dip, sandwich spread, or pizza "sauce," try this easy homemade Olive Tapenade.
-Customize this Mediterranean spread with any variety of briny olives to suit your taste.
+This Olive Tapenade is a savory and versatile Mediterranean spread, perfect as a dip, sandwich topping, or flavorful addition to pizzas, made with a blend of briny olives, capers, anchovies, and fresh herbs.

 ## &#127835; Sauces